prameshbajra/squad-parking/README.md

 ### INSTALLATION

 There are no additional dependencies for this to run.
 This is plain Python (3.8).
-You do not need to create a virtual environment just to run this. **YAY!**
+You do not need to create a virtual environment just to run this. **YAY!**.
+This is system agnostic and will work on any system as long as Python is installed.

 ### Some additional tools used